 This album’s story also proves that being authentic and sincere prevails in the end.
 If we fabricate who we are our legacy becomes tainted.
 I’ve learned that through the journey of this album.

 As Champlin and I were wrapping up our conversation, she began to take on a different tone.
 She wasn’t performing, nor was she acting, she began to come to me as a friend.
-Maybe one day I can talk her into some coffee and get a little more advice, but like I said, she’s kind of a big deal.

 She left me with some lasting words that have now rung true in my life, and I think they will in yours.
 It is this project’s pinnacle point and one we can all learn as we go on to create.